wp-plugins/microblog-poster/readme.txt

     (example: mydomain.com)
     Then click 'Add Platform' and choose 'Website'.

-    5. In the field 'Site Url' enter your Blog url.
+    5. In the field 'Site url' enter your Blog url.
     (example: http://mydomain.com)
     Save changes.

     6. Make your App Live by browsing to 'Status & Review'.

-    7. Copy your 'App ID' and 'App Secret' and configure your Facebook Account in MicroblogPoster's Social Accounts Section.
+    7. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social Accounts Section.

     8. Follow the link provided by MicroblogPoster to authorize your App